michael-borck/cloudcore/docs/support/approved_vendors.md

 ---
 title: "Approved Vendors"
-categories:
+categories: ["Vendor Management", "Procurement", "Compliance"]
-      - "Vendor Management"
-      - "Procurement"
-      - "Compliance"
 ---

 At CloudCore Networks, our commitment to delivering exceptional service and